Genealogy, Family History, Wings of Angels, The Tenderly Rose Collection

 Here is just one of the documents I had found in support of the family history I am working on for Daddy Jim’s genealogy:

 Having had two fathers in my life, I grew up without either one.
 I was born to Capt. and Mrs. Frank Hunt Bosworth.
 My mother was Janie Morris.
 They divorced soon after I was born, and as the story was told to me, my mother met and married Jim Estrada.
-They were married when I was about two years old and Jim adopted me as his child.
-It is his name listed on my birth certificate as my only father as an adopted child in Mississippi.
-I am unable to obtain a copy of the original birth certificate listing Frank Bosworth as my biological father.
+They were married when I was about two years old.
+Jim adopted me as his child.
 I was raised as Jim Estrada’s child and he is the one I have the most cherished childhood memories any child could ever dream of.
 I have hung onto those memories-they are as clear as if they happened yesterday.

 The Estrada family shared their love with me as if I was a child born with their blood.
 I cherished them, especially my Aunt Bea-Bea.
 I grew up with the Estrada name and was always very proud of it.
 I am forever grateful for the time I spent with them and the advantages that went with being part of their family.
 Every summer I can remember, my siblings and I were packed up and sent to Houston to have extended visits with our Texas Estradas.
 This included the Hood family my Aunt Bea-Bea eventually married into.
 We had very good times!
 We swam in the icy cold rice wells in Katy, Texas, at Uncle Dean’s sister’s farm – the McIroys, I believe were their names.
 Uncle Dean always had to win at Monopoly and Aunt Bea-Bea made the most delicious food.
 One dish I remember was some sort of Mexican casserole.
 The houses in Ponderosa Forest, a subdivision of Houston were amazing to experience.
 My Uncle Dean had been a builder of some of those houses.
 Aunt Bea-Bea was a teacher and one of the most positive influences in my life.
 I can hear her laughter as I write this.